Max Chandler-Mather: Political career

 After Sriranganathan's successful campaign, Chandler-Mather was employed as a full-time campaign strategist for the Queensland Greens, and aimed to take the seat of Griffith.
 Chandler-Mather contested Griffith at the 2019 Australian federal election and achieved a 6.6% swing, but failed to get elected.

 Chandler-Mather re-contested Griffith at the 2022 Australian federal election, and won with a 10.9% swing.

 Chandler-Mather's 2022 campaign emphasized community engagement, particularly addressing local issues like aircraft noise and housing affordability.
 According to the Greens' campaign, over 1,000 volunteers participated in door-knocking efforts, knocking 29,000 homes in the Griffith electorate.
 Following his election to the Australian parliament, Chandler-Mather was appointed as the Greens' spokesperson on housing and homelessness.
-In this role he advocated for a rent freeze, removing the discount on the capital gains tax, public housing and a government owned property developer.
+In this role he advocated for a rent freeze, removing the discount on the capital gains tax, public housing and a government-owned property developer.

 After being elected in 2022, Chandler-Mather launched a volunteer-run, weekly, free school breakfast program for three public schools in his electorate.
 Chandler-Mather donated $32,000 from his parliamentary salary each year to fund the program.
-At the end of his first term, Chandler-Mather claimed he had spent $80,000 from his salary to fund the program, with the program reaching 4 schools across the electorate.
+At the end of his first term, Chandler-Mather said he had spent $80,000 from his salary to fund the program, with the program reaching 4 schools across the electorate.

 In May 2023, the Greens, with other parties, voted to delay a bill to establish the Housing Australia Future Fund, a $10 billion long-term housing fund.
-In justifying the delay, Chandler-Mather claimed that the bill would see the housing crisis worsen, with the $10 billion allocated not to be spent directly on housing, but rather to be gambled on the stock exchange and the expected returns used to build homes.
+In justifying the delay, Chandler-Mather stated that the bill would see the housing crisis worsen, with the $10 billion allocated not to be spent directly on housing, but rather to be "gambled on the stock exchange" and the expected returns used to build homes.
 Later that year, Chandler-Mather with Greens leader Adam Bandt accepted the government's offer of an extra $3 billion for social and public housing, and voted with Labor, David Pocock and the Jacqui Lambie Network to pass the bill.